Early HABIT-ILE: Hand-arm bimanual intensive therapy including lower extremities

 Each child have the same therapist(s) with him/her during the entire therapy period.

 The therapy is part of an european research protocol that aims to evaluate the effects of early HABIT-ILE for children aged 1 to 4 years old.
+The protocol includes therapy and evaluations of the child's motor, sensory, kinematic and neuroplastic variations.

 Contact: Gessica Tealdi firstname.lastname@example.org